Legal insurance plans work in a variety of ways. Depending upon the plan, features may include some of the following:

 Also, if you find that you don't like the attorney available through your plan, you may find that you are unable to change attorneys through the plan, or that there are no other attorneys in the area who participate in the plan.
 You may wish to inquire as to the identities of local attorneys who accept the plan before making the decision to purchase any given plan.

-The most clever use of a prepaid legal services plan I have heard about was by a real estate agent, who found a plan that covered the preparation of a deed for a real estate transfer.
+The most clever use of a legal insurance plan that I have heard about was by a real estate agent, who found a plan that covered the preparation of a deed for a real estate transfer.
 He would have his clients sign up for the plan, and they would then obtain the deed through the plan's attorney.
 The cost of the plan was significantly less than the attorney would otherwise charge for the deed.
 On top of that, the real estate agent received a commission on each plan sold.
 The clients typically cancelled the policies after the first year.
 While not every situation or plan is amenable to such clever use, this example does illustrate that a well-chosen prepaid legal services plan can benefit a consumer with a known legal need.
 (That particular plan is no longer available.)

 If you are purchasing a plan through an independent representative, as opposed to directly from the corporation that sponsors the plan, you should pay special attention to the written language of the plan as opposed to any promises made by the representative.
-Plans which sell through multi-level marketing may refuse to take responsibility for any false promises made by an independent representative, who may well be primarily motivated by earning a commission rather than your best interests.
+Plans that sell through multi-level marketing may refuse to take responsibility for any false promises made by an independent representative, who may well be primarily motivated by earning a commission rather than your best interests.

-Some prepaid legal services and legal insurance plans solicit members of the public to sell the plans through multi-level marketing programs.
+Some legal insurance plans solicit members of the public to sell the plans through multi-level marketing programs.
 Most people who participate in multi-level marketing do not enjoy the experience and drop out.
 Some people seem to have a natural inclination toward that type of marketing and to network sales, and thus may find this type of program to be attractive.
 As the example of the real estate agent, described above, indicates, there may be a natural niche in your business where selling prepaid legal services plans can benefit both you and the buyer, and it may be a good adjunct to your regular business activities.

 While typically charging for the privilege of selling their plans, some plans which engage in network marketing report that more than half of their associates do not sell even a single plan.
 Be very careful about paying for the opportunity to participate in any multi-level marketing scheme, as often the largest profits are in the sale of the opportunity as opposed to the product ostensibly being marketed through the scheme.